-Since the adoption of Qatar Vision 2030, many companies in Qatar have stepped up their CSR efforts, in their quest to contribute to the development goals set in the national sustainable development vision.
-In this regard, the Al-Attiyah Foundation resolved from the outset, that it would be good to include practical Case Studies on ongoing CSR initiatives, in this handbook.
+Since the adoption of Qatar Vision 2030, many companies in Qatar have stepped up their CSR would be good to include practical Case Studies on ongoing CSR initiatives, in this handbook.
 The inclusion of Case Studies intended to achieve the following two main objectives:

-- 1. Showcase what companies and organisations operating in Qatar are doing with regards to CSR. - 2.
-Enhance the insights presented on the key elements that are considered essential to best practice.
-This objective includes the need to compare current practices with identified elements of best practice, with a view to identify areas for further improvement.
+- 1. Showcase what companies and organisations operating in Qatar are doing with regards to CSR. - practice.
+This objective includes the need to compare current practices with identified elements